sunsiz/SuleymaniyeTakvimi/README.md

 **Existing problems:**
-* Alarm(notification) feature on IOS can not play expected sound most of the time.
+* Alarm(notification) feature on IOS can not play selected sound most of the time.